 - Avoid reporting specific details of the method of suicide

-- Avoid descriptions of a suicide as unexplainable, e.g., “He had everything going for him.”
+- Avoid descriptions of suicide as unexplainable, e.g., “He had everything going for him.”

 - Avoid reporting romanticized versions of the reasons for the suicide(s), e.g., “We want to be together for all eternity.”

 - Avoid simplistic reasons for the suicide, e.g., “Boy died by suicide because he had to wear braces.”

-- Printing story on inside page instead of on the cover page
+- Printing story on an inside page instead of on the cover page

-- If story must appear on first page, print it below the fold
+- If the story must appear on the first page, print it below the fold

 - Avoid the word “suicide” in the headline

-- Avoid printing a photo of the person who died by suicide or photos giving clues to suicide method
+- Avoid printing a photo of the person who died by suicide or photos giving clues to the suicide method

 It is important to report a suicide in a straightforward manner so that the suicide does not appear exciting.
 Reports should not make the suicidal person appear admirable, nor should they seem to approve of the suicide.

 “The Papageno Effect”

 More recently a focus on research, the Papageno Effect describes the suicide preventing influence the media can have.
-To encourage prevention of suicide, it is helpful to:
+To encourage the prevention of suicide, it is helpful to:

-- Present alternatives to suicide, e.g., calling a suicide prevention centre, getting counselling, etc.
+- Present alternatives to suicide, e.g., calling a suicide prevention center, getting counselling, etc.

 - Whenever possible, present examples of positive outcomes of people in suicidal crises, e.g., stories of individuals who have survived a suicide attempt and are now living healthy, positive lives

 - Provide information on community resources for those who may be suicidal or who know people who are.

 - Provide information about warning signs of suicide